OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 For a detailed list of all parameters availible please refer to the [Nmap Reference Guide](https://nmap.org/book/man.html).

 #### Metasploit
 If you have Docker installed you can simply run the metasploit container image.
+Metasploit should be installed on a EC2 that is internet accessible to allow for the meterpreter to run.

 Here's how to do it:

 Pull metasploit docker image from DockerHub